-The official graduation date for seniors (the date on a student’s diploma and transcript), as set by academic policy and the calendar, remains Saturday, May 16.
-Thus, we will conduct a virtual commencement ceremony at 10 a.m. on that day to mark this important occasion.
+The official graduation date for seniors (the date on a student’s diploma and transcript), as set by academic policy and the calendar, remained as Saturday, May 16.
+The college conducted a virtual commencement ceremony at 10 a.m. on that day to mark the important occasion.

-On Saturday, May 16, Reunion classes will be able to hold virtual Parlor Parties, attend webinars with faculty and staff, and watch a State of the College video address from President Hanno.
+On Saturday, May 16, a Virtual Reunion was held, which included Parlor Parties, webinars with faculty and staff, and an Alumni Town Hall consisting of a State of the College video address from President Hanno.
 In October, a few reunion classes will gather in person to celebrate their Reunion over Fall Fest weekend as part of the Alumni Association’s 150th Anniversary.

 The New England Women’s and Men’s Athletic Conference (NEWMAC) made the decision to suspend all conference competition for spring sports, effective March 16.
-Wheaton College will be suspending all participation in spring sports competition, both NEWMAC and non-conference, effective March 16, 2020.
-The National Collegiate Athletic Association (NCAA) has canceled all remaining winter and spring NCAA championships.
+Wheaton College suspended all participation in spring sports competition, both NEWMAC and non-conference, effective March 16, 2020.
+The National Collegiate Athletic Association (NCAA) canceled all remaining winter and spring NCAA championships.